 Once an egg is fertilized with sperm, it is called an embryo.
-This embryo must then divide.
+The embryo begins as a single cell and must then divide.
 Unhealthy embryos often stop dividing.
-The fertilized egg (embryo) begins as a single cell.
 The single cell splits into two cells.
 With time, the two cell embryo splits into 4, then into 8 cells.
 On the third day following an egg retrieval, most healthy embryos are at or about the 8-cell stage.
 On day-5, embryos should be at, or about, the blastocyst stage, which contains about a 100 cells.

 The placement of the embryos back into the uterus in termed the uterine embryo transfer.
 This usually occurs on the 5th day following the egg retrieval when embryos are at the blastocyst stage.
 At times, when a woman only has a few embryos dividing, the transfer may occur on day 3.